Tony Atkinson: Education and career

 Atkinson was born in Caerleon, a town in southern Wales near the border with England.
 Atkinson grew up in north Kent and attended Cranbrook School.

 After leaving school at the age of 17 he worked for IBM.
 After one year he left and moved to Hamburg to volunteer in a hospital in a deprived part of town.
 He cited his interest in inequality as beginning from this period as a volunteering in a German hospital and from studying the work of Peter Townsend.

-After studying mathematics at Churchill College, Cambridge for one year he changed to economics, graduating from the University of Cambridge in 1966 with a first-class degree.
+After studying mathematics at Churchill College, Cambridge, for one year he changed to economics, graduating from the University of Cambridge in 1966 with a first-class degree.
 Subsequently, he spent time at the Massachusetts Institute of Technology.
 At MIT he attended Robert Solow's seminal growth theory course and worked as a research assistant of Solow.
-After returning from MIT he considered writing a PhD thesis on development economics, but eventually never did a PhD.
+After returning from MIT he considered writing a PhD thesis on development economics, but never did a PhD.

 From 1967 to 1971 he was a fellow at St John's College, Cambridge.
 There he taught public economics together with Joseph Stiglitz.
 These lectures were later turned into the famous textbook “Lectures on Public Economics”.

 In 1971, at the age of 27, he became full professor of economics at the University of Essex.
 In 1976 he became professor of political economy at University College London.

 During the 1980s he was Tooke Professor of Economic Science and Statistics in the Economics Department at the London School of Economics.
 At the LSE he co-directed for 12 years the research programme ‘Taxation, incentives and the distribution of income’.
 His co-directors were Nick Stern and Mervyn King.
 He stayed there until 1992 when he returned to the University of Cambridge for two more years.

 In the 1990s he was advisor to the French Prime Minister Lionel Jospin.

 He served as Warden of Nuffield College, Oxford, from 1994 to 2005.
 In 1971 he founded the Journal of Public Economics.
 He co-edited it for the next quarter century.